guidemetothemoon/kristhecodingunicorn/content/english/post/kcna.md

-+++
-author = "Kristina D."
+---
+author: "Kristina Devochko"
+title: "Passing Kubernetes and Cloud Native Associate (KCNA) certification exam"
+date: "2023-11-05"
-title = "Passing Kubernetes and Cloud Native Associate (KCNA) certification exam" date = "2023-11-05" description = "In this blog post I will share my experience from passing KCNA certification exam.
-I will also share resources and tips and tricks from prepraring for and taking the exam." draft = false tags = [
+description: "In this blog post I will share my experience from passing KCNA certification exam.
+I will also share resources and tips and tricks from prepraring for and taking the exam."
+draft: false
+tags: [
     "kubernetes",
     "kcna",
     "k8s",
     "cloudnative",
     "cncf"
 ]
-slug = "passing-kcna-certification-exam"
+slug: "passing-kcna-certification-exam"
-+++

-{{< table_of_contents >}}
+---

 For some time ago I successfully passed a Kubernetes and Cloud Native Associate (KCNA) certification exam from CNCF and The Linux Foundation, and in this blog post I would like to share a few resources I've used for preparation, as well as a few personal experiences from the certification exam and format, that I hope can be useful for others who are getting ready for the exam 😺